metalibm/metalibm/doc/MDL.md

 # Metalibm Description Language

-Metalibm Description Language (MDL) is the entry point for Metalibm
+Metalibm Description Language (MDL) is the entry point for Metalibm.
+An implementation is built using MDL and static generation allowed by the Metalibm framework (e.g. generating table content using pythonsollya).
+The power of metalibm lies on mixing mathematical and code generation tools to generate an efficient implementation.

 # Basics MDL constructs
 MDL is based on operation constructs such as **Addition**, **Multiplication**, **Variable**, **Constant** or **Return** for example.